unicode-org/icu4x/docs/process/style_guide.md

 }
 ```

-A couple of crates by `@dtolnay` that are considered "new wave of good error APIs" and are complementary to each other:
+A couple of crates by `@dtolnay` and `@yaahc` that are considered "new wave of good error APIs" and are complementary to each other:

 * https://github.com/dtolnay/thiserror
 * https://docs.rs/eyre/0.6.5/eyre/